 The major exception to the above rule is the city of Guayaquil, today Ecuador’s largest and most important port and commercial center.

 Quito was the very first city in the world to be awarded UNESCO World Heritage status, and not without merit as it proudly boasts the best-preserved colonial architecture in all of Latin America.
-Stroll the bustling streets and plazas of the old town, dip into churches and monasteries here since the founding of the city, or peruse some of the very best museums and galleries in all Ecuador.
+Stroll the bustling streets and plazas of Quito's historic old town, dip into churches and monasteries here since the founding of the city, or peruse some of the very best museums and galleries in all Ecuador.

 Today Quito offers something for everyone, an intoxicating blend of modern city life, colonial history, and a thriving bohemian arts and cinema scene.
 A city of green parks, fine international cuisine, vibrant nightlife, colorful local markets, a thriving craft beer scene, modern malls, and quirky boutiques.